goposse/haitch/README.md

 <img src="https://raw.githubusercontent.com/goposse/haitch/assets/haitch_logo.png" align="center" width="460">
 </p>

+>H (named aitch /ˈeɪtʃ/ or haitch /ˈheɪtʃ/ in Ireland and parts of Australasia; plural aitches or haitches)

 Haitch is an HTTP Client written in Swift for iOS and Mac OS X.

 # Features